clach04/watchface_JupiterMass/README.md

   * Updates once per minute
   * Includes battery status
   * Supports Aplite (original Pebble) and Basalt (Pebble Time)
-  * Vibrates when Bluetooth connection lost (and displays connection lost)
+  * Displays when Bluetooth connection is lost and optionally vibrates
   * Configurable color for time and date - Basalt (Pebble Time) ONLY

 Acknowledgements